 |

-*Possible Book Sales—We're working with the DePaul Bookstore in hopes of having a selection of books authored by our speakers available for purchase during the conference at these times.
+*Book Sales—Staff from the DePaul Bookstore will have a selection of books authored by our speakers available for purchase at these times.

 |